osowskit/jira-link-updater/README.md

 1. Set up a new [GitHub App](https://developer.github.com/apps/) on your GitHub Enterprise +2.12 instance.
     - Issues permissions - **Read and Write**
     - Pull requests permissions - **Read and Write**
+    - **Subscribe to events**
-    - Issues event subscription
+        - Issues
         - Pull request event subscription
+        - Issue Comments
 1. Host this application on a network that allows traffic to/from the GitHub Enterprise instance. `ruby server.rb`
 1. Install the App and grant it access to your repositories.
 1. Add comments to Issues and Pull Requests in the format `[XYZ-123]` to be replaced with a hyperlink